iamthelabhras/javascript-showcase/README.md

 In doing so, I quickly discovered I needed to extend Wes' use of event listeners.
 In Wes' implementation, the addition & removal of classes on an appropriate div whenever a sound was played was handled entirely via key-driven events.
 This worked fine when the sounds being sampled were extremely short, but longer samples resulted in a sub-par user experience.
 I needed the appropriate div's class removed *after an audio element's sound stopped playing* not *after the appropriate div had completed a CSS transformation*.

 Because this wasn't something Wes covered in his tutorial, I was forced to utilize my own problem-solving skills to implement a solution from scratch.
-This gave me an opportunity to dive a bit deeper into event objects' properties, learn a new event type not covered in the tutorial (`ended`, associated with the `audio` element), further utilize Firefox's dev tools, and discover a new-to-me use case for data attributes: they could be used to connect the addition and removal of a class to *different events*!
+This gave me an opportunity to:

+- Dive a bit deeper into event objects' properties;
+- Learn a new event type not covered in the tutorial (`ended`, associated with the `audio` element);
+- Spend some quality time with Firefox's dev tools;
+- Discover a new-to-me use case for data attributes: they could be used to connect the addition and removal of a class to *different events*!

 Awesome!

 ### ☑️ INTEGRATE